soto-project/soto/README.md

 ## HTTP client

 Soto sets up its own HTTP client for communication with AWS but you are also able to provide your own as long as it conforms to the protocol `AWSHTTPClient`.
-If you don't provide a client the SDK uses one of two different HTTP clients depending on what platform you are running on.
-We have [extended](https://github.com/soto-project/soto-core/blob/main/Sources/SotoCore/HTTP/AsyncHTTPClient.swift) the swift server [AsyncHTTPClient](https://github.com/swift-server/async-http-client) so it conforms with `AWSHTTPClient`.
-This is the default client if you are running on Linux or macOS 10.14 and earlier. `AsyncHTTPClient` is not available on iOS.
-We have also supplied are own client `NIOTSHTTPClient` which uses [NIO Transport Services](https://github.com/apple/swift-nio-transport-services) and the Apple Network framework.
-This is the default client if you are running on iOS or macOS 10.15 and later. `NIOTSHTTPClient` is not available on Linux or versions of macOS earlier than 10.15.
+If you don't provide a client the SDK uses the swift-server [AsyncHTTPClient](https://github.com/swift-server/async-http-client).

 You can provide your own HTTP client as follows
 ```
-let s3 = S3(client: client, region:.uswest2, httpClientProvider: .shared(myHTTPClient))
+let awsClient = AWSClient(httpClientProvider: .shared(myHTTPClient))
 ```
 Reasons you might want to provide your own client.
 - You have one HTTP client you want to use across all your systems.